Call us at 1(866) 607-4438

 Incidentally, in 2019, credit card stats showed that the average consumer credit card debt was higher than it ever had been.
 Now, in 2021, credit card debt has decreased for the first time in years!
 Check out our average credit card debt statistics page to find more in depth coverage on the topic of credit card debt facts & average credit card debt statistics.

 On this page, you’ll find some facts about credit cards, including credit card ownership statistics, the average number of credit cards currently in use, the average number of credit cards per person, the leading issuing banks & credit card brands, and how many cards each bank has in circulation.

 Additionally, you can find how many cards are in circulation by brand, the users per card brand, the market share of each brand, and how many people use credit cards by generation.

 According to a recent survey by the Federal Reserve Bank, respondents revealed that more credit cards are in use today and the national average credit card debt is also rising.
-Unsurprisingly, the national average household credit card debt sits at $5,331.
+Unsurprisingly, the national average household credit card debt sat at $5,331 in 2019.
+As of quarter 3 in 2020, the average credit card debt has decreased for the first time in several years, falling to an average of $5315.
 Out of the countries in the top 10 GDP, the United States of America’s average credit card debt is almost $1,200 more than the second highest country.
 Credit card debt makes up the bulk of revolving debt in America.

 Consumers are finding that they don’t need as many credit cards as they once thought they did.
 So how many credit cards does the average person have in America?
 Credit card stats show that the average American has 2.7 credit cards, down one whole card from 3.7 in 2009.
 However, as the prevalence of reward cards continues to grow and consumers get more back on their purchases, trends in credit statistics show they will spend more on these cards and thus create more debt by doing so.